About this document

 2) The financial services we are authorised to provide

-Under its AFS licence, eRefunds is authorised to provide the following financial services to retail
+Under its AFS license, eRefunds is authorised to provide the following financial services to retail and wholesale clients:

 3) How we are remunerated

 a) Payments to eRefunds